michael105/zcomp/README.md

 =======

 ```
- Implementation of a compression algorithm,
+ Implementation of a losless compression algorithm,
  especially suitable for text files.
  Or other files, as long as the chars are mostly < ASCII 128
  What is the fact for most text files.